Guide

 A simple standard

 - Three photos minimum: before, during, after.
+Same angle so comparison is easy.

-- Three bullets on work performed.
+- Three bullets on work performed—not an essay, just enough to close the loop.

 When tools help

 Once photos, approvals, and notes live in different places, callbacks turn into guesswork.
+Tools that tie everything to the job fix that.

-- Easy access for office follow-up.
+- Easy access for office follow-up so you’re not digging through texts or paper.

-- Customer history in one place.
+- Customer history in one place so repeat visits don’t start from zero.

 Optional: Browse the FSM category page for more examples.